daegalus/csrd/content.en/02-creating-your-character/06-equipment.md

 ## Cyphers

 Cyphers can sometimes be physical items like equipment, but they work very differently.
-To be entirely accurate, cyphers might have the veneer of equipment, but don’t fall into the trap of confusing the two.
+To be entirely accurate, cyphers might have the veneer of equipment, but don't fall into the trap of confusing the two.
 Cyphers are far more akin to PC special abilities than to gear.
 In a fantasy game, they might be potions, scrolls, or charms.
 In a science fiction game, cyphers might be interesting throwaway devices or alien crystals of unknown providence.
 In other games, they might just represent good fortune or sudden inspiration.
 See the Cyphers chapter for more details.

 ## Artifacts

-Artifacts are more powerful than equipment and can’t simply be purchased.
+Artifacts are more powerful than equipment and can't simply be purchased.
 The Genre chapter offers a few sample artifacts appropriate for various settings.

 Each artifact has a level and a rate of power depletion.
 When an artifact is used or activated, the player rolls the designated die (`1d6`, `1d10`, `1d20`, or `1d100`).
 If the die shows the depletion number(s), the item works, but that is its last use.
-A depletion entry of “—” means that the artifact never depletes, and an entry of “automatic” means that it can be used only once.
+A depletion entry of "---" means that the artifact never depletes, and an entry of "automatic" means that it can be used only once.

-Depowered artifacts can sometimes be recharged using the repair rules, depending on the item’s nature.
+Depowered artifacts can sometimes be recharged using the repair rules, depending on the item's nature.
 Other special abilities can also repower an expended item, but probably for only one use.

 For GM information on artifacts, see the Running the Cypher System chapter.